mmichellesvv/Color-Blindless-Detection/README.md

 6. [License](#license)

 ## Introduction
 Colorblindness affects how individuals perceive colors, making it difficult to distinguish between certain shades.
+Project identifies color shades that are either frequently confused for different types of colorblindness.
+These findings provide a foundation for designing diagnostic tests aimed at evaluating color vision deficiencies.
-This project aims to improve color accessibility by detecting and optimizing unique shades for different types of colorblindness.
+In the future, this work could support the development of adaptive tools to improve color accessibility and visualization for colorblind users.

 ## Installation
 To set up this project, follow these steps: